Integrating an external command

 install_github_handle = "myorg/mytool"

-If install_github_handle is set, secator will try to fetch a binary from GitHub releases specific to your platform, and fallback to install_cmd if it cannot find a suitable release.
+If install_github_handle is set, secator will try to fetch a binary from GitHub releases specific to your platform, and fallback to install_cmd if it cannot find a suitable release, or if the API rate limit is reached.

 Now you can install mytool using: